 There are few things more iconic during the holiday season than the Christmas tree.
 So much love and joy go into decorating and lighting it, yet so few people take photos to show off their handiwork.
-Today I’ll share a few tips on photographing your Christmas tree, or even your community or town tree.
+Today I’ll share a few tips on photographing your Christmas tree, or even your community or state tree.

 While we discussed capturing the tree in its entirety, we have yet to talk about the little details that make your tree unique.
 I enjoy capturing close shots of family ornaments made by my children or those received as gifts.
 I try to frame the close-up photos with some Christmas lights behind them for that nice holiday light bokeh, or out-of-focus background.

-The settings suggested are certainly going to get you a great photo, but they are also just the beginning.
-Don’t be afraid to play around with camera settings to see what other creative looks you can get.
-A good example of a setting you can experiment with is the aperture.
-If you stop down your aperture to, say, f/11 or f/16, the lights in your scene will take on a starburst effect.
 Another fun technique is to use your Art Filters; Pop Art and Dramatic Tone are two that can provide exciting results (you can apply these filters directly in your camera, or later through the OI.Share app).
 Finally, if your camera has Photo Story mode, you can take a series of images to tell a holiday story.
 View Example.